The Devil's Plan: Day 2 Prize Match: Fragments of Memory

 The first player (Lee Si-Won) chose to pass, believing she would still have an opportunity to answer the following questions.
 However, this caused her to exit the game.

 The second player (Seo Dong-joo) answered all ten questions correctly, and the prize match ended in success.

 Day 3 Main Match: Secret Number

 For the third main match, players each have a secret number between 1 and 100.
 Players gain clues about their own and others' secret numbers by joining another player private room and submitting a ticket to gain information about the combination of their numbers.
 Points are awarded based on players accurately guessing each players' secret numbers, including their own, and for keeping their own number secret.
-A large alliance on players conspired to eliminate someone, since the player with the least points would be eliminated, and successfully targeted Kim Dong-Jae.
+A large alliance on players, led by ORBIT (궤도) conspired to eliminate Kim Dong-jae using player Seo Yu-min (who had allied herself with Kim Dong-jae), as they considered him a threat to their majority alliance, and they successfully targeted Kim Dong-Jae, ending in his elimination.
+Lee Hye-seong, who had also chosen to ally herself with Kim Dong-jae, was eliminated as a result of Seo Yu-min's betrayal.

 Day 3 Prize Match: Word Tower

 For the third prize match, the group of players is given a tower of wooden letter blocks and a category.
 They must use the blocks to assemble as many English words in the category as there are players, while using up all blocks.
 The prize match ended in success.